 We continue to Lopburi.
-From the train you can see Prang Sam Yod, the best known landmark of Lopburi.
-This monument probably dates back to the late 12th/early 13th century and was part of the Khmer empire.
+From the train, you can see Prang Sam Yod, the best-known landmark of Lopburi.
+This monument probably dated back to the late 12th/early 13th century and was part of the Khmer empire.
 We continue through the lowlands of the Chao Phraya River basin to Nakhon Sawan, where the origin is of the River of Kings.
 It is formed by three major tributaries: the Ping, Yom, and Nan Rivers.

-Expected arrival at Phitsanulok is 1312.
+The expected arrival at Phitsanulok is 1312.
 We disembark from the train and meet our driver.
 It’s time for lunch which we will enjoy at a local restaurant.
 Sukhothai Historical Park is our next destination.
-UNESCO inscribed Sukhothai on its list of World Heritage Sites under the name “Historic Town of Sukhothai and Associated Historic Towns”.
+UNESCO inscribed Sukhothai on its list of World Heritage Sites under the name “Historic Town of Sukhothai and Associated Historic Towns.”
 The historical parks of Kamphaeng Phet and Sri Satchanalai are also part of this World Heritage Site.
 We will spend the afternoon in the historical park of Sukhothai.
-In our itinerary are the Wat Mahathat, Wat Sri Chum and other highlights of this magnificent historical park.
+Our itinerary includes Wat Mahathat, Wat Sri Chum, and other highlights of this magnificent historical park.

 Day 2: Sukhothai – Phitsanulok – Lampang

-After breakfast we will continue to visit more sites of the Sukhothai Historical Park.
+After breakfast, we will continue to visit more sites of the Sukhothai Historical Park.
 We can rent bicycles but leave this to you.
-It is a great way to explore the park but cycling is not for everyone.
-At around 1100 we will drive back to Phitsanulok to board the train to Lampang.
-The expected time of departure is 1322 so we will fill our stomachs before with a delicious lunch at a restaurant at the Yom River.
+It is a great way to explore the park, but cycling is not for everyone.
+At around 1100, we will drive back to Phitsanulok to board the train to Lampang.
+The expected departure time is 1322, so we will fill our stomachs before with a delicious lunch at a restaurant at the Yom River.
 We board the train at the railway station.

 This afternoon you are in for a treat.
 We will pass through four railway tunnels.
 It is a very scenic ride.
-Before Den Chai we will pass the Kaeng Luang rapids.
+Before Den Chai, we will pass the Kaeng Luang rapids.
 We continue to Lampang through beautiful scenery.
-The railway station of Lampang is one of the most beautiful of North Thailand.
-Expected arrival in Lampang is 1730.
+The railway station of Lampang is one of the most beautiful in North Thailand.
+The expected arrival in Lampang is 1730.
 We will take local transportation to the hotel.
-If you are in Lampang on a Friday, Saturday or Sunday you should visit the famous Walking Street which takes place from about 1700 until 2200, not far from your hotel.
+If you are in Lampang on a Friday, Saturday or Sunday, you should visit the famous Walking Street from about 1700 until 2200, not far from your hotel.

 Overnight at the Auangkham Resort